jdupak/diploma-thesis/src/00_thesis.md

     - \pagenumbering{roman}
     - \includepdf[pages=-]{Thesis_Assignment_Jakub_Dupák_Memory_safety_analysis_in_Rust_GCC.pdf}
     - \clearpage
     - \ack{I would like to express my gratitude to Jeremy Bennett for providing me with the opportunity to work on this project.
-I would also like to thank Arthur Cohen and Philip Herron, the maintainers of the Rust GCC project, for their consultations and reviews, and Dr. Pavel Píša for my introduction to the professional open-source developers community. \\ Additionally, I would like to acknowledge our entire study group, Max Hollmann, Matěj Kafka, Vojtěch Štěpančík, and Jáchym Herynek, for endless technical discussions and mental support. \\ Finally, I would like to thank my family for their continuous support.}
+I would also like to thank Arthur Cohen and Philip Herron, the maintainers of the Rust GCC project, for their consultations and reviews, and Dr. Pavel Píša for my introduction to the professional open-source developer community. \\ Additionally, I would like to acknowledge our entire study group, Max Hollmann, Matěj Kafka, Vojtěch Štěpančík, and Jáchym Herynek, for endless technical discussions and mental support. \\ Finally, I would like to thank my family for their continuous support.}
     - \declaration
     - \abstract{This thesis presents the first attempt to implement a memory safety analysis, known as the borrow-checker, within the Rust GCC compiler.
 It utilizes the Polonius engine, envisioned as the next-generation borrow-checker for rustc.
 The work describes the design of this analysis, the necessary modifications to the compiler, and compares the internal representations between rustc and gccrs.
 This comparison highlights the challenges faced in adapting the rustc borrow-checker design to gccrs.
 The thesis concludes with a discussion of the results and known limitations.}{compiler, Rust, borrow-checker, static analysis, GCC, Polonius}{}{překladač, Rust, borrow-checker, statická analýza, GCC, Polonius}
 ---